megupta06/cse15l-lab-reports/lab-report-2-week-4.md

 **Failure-inducing optput:** ```[page.com]```

-**Despriction:** In this case, the bug is that markdown parser would consider this fa syntax is not right for link but since it contains brackets and paranthesis in right order, the output is the text in paranthesis.
-The failure-inducing input contains a space after the close bracket which makes the syntax faulty.
-When running the code with this input, the symptom caused by this bug is that the output contains the text in paranthesis though it should not.
+**Despriction:** In this case, the bug is that markdown parser would consider text in the paranthesis as the link because syntax for link also contains brackets and paranthesis as this file does.
+The difference is the file does not have the right syntax for the link.
+The failure-inducing input contains space and text after the close bracket.
+This makes the syntax faulty.
+When running the code with this input, the symptom caused by this bug is that the output contains the text in paranthesis though it should not as syntax was not right for the link.

 *************************************